 A: Yes.
 Only when you don’t do it properly.
 Stop exfoliating if you notice your skin is red, inflamed, peeling, or irritated.
 Avoid exfoliation if you also use certain medications or acne products, including retinol and benzoyl peroxide.
 It may make your skin worse or lead to breakouts.

 A: It all depends on your skin tolerance and exfoliant involved.

 Skin exfoliating scrub are meant to be used once or twice weekly and you may increase to thrice a week if you have an oily skin.
 This is to avoid ending up irritating your skin.

 But chemical exfoliants such as glycolic facial cleansers (and other alpha hydroxy acids & beta hydroxy acid facial cleansers) tend to be fine to use more regularly.

 Q: What happens when you don’t exfoliate?

-A: Lack of exfoliation leads to build up of dead skin cells, and could result into dry, dull, patchy, flaky skin, clogged pores, with uneven skin tone.
+A: Lack of exfoliation leads to build-up of oil and dead skin cells, and could result to dry, dull, patchy, flaky skin, clogged pores (which can erupt acne breakouts), with uneven skin tone.